 What is a Herniated or Bulging Disc?

-Herniated or bulging discs are conditions affecting the spinal discs, which are rubbery cushions between the individual bones (vertebrae) that stack up to make your spine.
+Herniated or bulging discs affect the spinal discs, which are rubbery cushions between the individual bones (vertebrae) that stack to form your spine.
 A disc becomes “herniated” when its inner gel-like core pushes out through a tear or weak area in the outer layer of the disc.
-On the other hand, a “bulging” disc refers to a disc that extends beyond its usual space, typically involving more of the disc circumference.
+Conversely, a “bulging” disc refers to a disc that extends beyond its usual space, typically involving more of the disc circumference.
 Both conditions can press on nearby nerves, resulting in pain or discomfort.

 What are the Symptoms of Herniated or Bulging Disc?